Supermassive Black Hole Growth in Massive Galaxies at Cosmic Dawn: Results

 In the simulations with no Eddington limit ({\texttt{no\_edd\_AGN}} and {\texttt{no\_edd\_no\_AGN}}) there is a substantial dip in star formation within the galaxy at $t \sim 300 \; \rm Myr$.
 When AGN feedback is turned on and there is no Eddington limit (solid green), the SMBH reaches self-regulation within $\Delta t \sim 1 \; \rm Myr$ and grows to $M_{\rm sink} \simeq M^{\rm esc}_{\rm sink,crit} \sim 10^5 \; \rm M_\odot$.
 Once self-regulation is achieved, the SMBH injects thermal energy into the surrounding interstellar medium.
 At $t \sim 300 \; \rm Myr$ the galaxy is significantly smaller than at $t \sim 550 \; \rm Myr$ which allows AGN feedback to temporarily quench star formation in the few constituent stellar clusters close to the SMBH which constitute a significant fraction of the total stellar mass at that time.
 When AGN feedback is turned off and there is no Eddington limit (dashed green) we also see comparable quenching within the galaxy around $t \sim 300 \; \rm Myr$ in Fig. \ref{fig:SFR_vs_time}.
 In this case, the SMBH continues to grow at a rapid effective rate $\lambda_{\rm edd.} \sim 10^3 - 10^4$ reaching $\gtrsim 10^{7.5} \; \rm M_\odot$ by $t \sim 300 \; \rm Myr$, achieving the same effect as before by instead accreting all the cold gas close to the few dense stellar clusters rather than heating the gas via feedback.

 The resilience of star formation within the galaxy can also be seen in the $M_{\rm BH}$-$M_{\star}$ relation.
 In Fig. \ref{fig:Mbh_vs_Mstar} we show the simulated trajectories on the $M_{\rm BH}$-$M_{\star}$ plane.
-Regardless of the growth of the SMBH across all simulations, the final stellar mass of the galaxy remains unchanged.
+Regardless of the growth of the SMBH across all simulations, the final stellar mass of the galaxy and its evolution remain unchanged relative to the fiducial simulation of \cite{andalman_origin_2025} (see their Figure 9).
 Stellar feedback becomes substantial once the galaxy reaches a stellar mass of $\sim 10^8 \; \rm M_\odot$ which occurs at $z \sim 14$ in our simulations.
 Even in the most extreme SMBH growth scenario ({\texttt{no\_edd\_no\_AGN}}, green dashed curve) there is no significant impact on the resulting stellar mass.
 The SMBH becomes $\sim 40\times$ larger than the stellar mass of the galaxy within 1 Myr after being seeded.
 Growth then slows: first from accreting all the gas within the sink sphere during the calm accretion epoch, then from stellar feedback regulating accretion after entering into the bursty accretion epoch.
 During this period of slowed SMBH growth, the galaxy continues to grow exponentially via accretion from cosmic filaments.
 The cold gas accreted from cosmic filaments fuels star formation in the outer regions of the galaxy, ultimately leaving no impact on the resulting stellar mass.